LenPayne/CSD4464-JSFBlog-2019W/README.md

 # JSF Blog Sample

 This sample has been prepared as a basic JavaServer Faces Blog.
-It is built in NetBeans on GlassFish with MySQL.
+It is built in NetBeans on GlassFish with JavaDB.

-The current version will work as-deployed within the Lambton College network and the server IPRO is addressable, but to deploy this sample at home you will need to set up a new database.

 The following SQL is provided for reference:

     CREATE TABLE users (
-        id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, username VARCHAR(255) NOT NULL UNIQUE,
+        id INT NOT NULL PRIMARY KEY GENERATED ALWAYS AS IDENTITY (START WITH 1, INCREMENT BY 1), username VARCHAR(255) NOT NULL UNIQUE,
         passhash VARCHAR(255) NOT NULL
     );

     CREATE TABLE posts (
-        id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, user_id INT NOT NULL,
+        id INT NOT NULL PRIMARY KEY GENERATED ALWAYS AS IDENTITY (START WITH 1, INCREMENT BY 1), user_id INT NOT NULL,
         title VARCHAR(255) NOT NULL UNIQUE,
-        created_time DATETIME NOT NULL,
+        created_time TIMESTAMP NOT NULL,
-        contents TEXT,
+        contents LONG VARCHAR,
-        FOREIGN KEY posts(user_id) REFERENCES users(id)
+        FOREIGN KEY (user_id) REFERENCES users(id)
     );

     -- Optional Sample Data